Mirrors: Design that Reflects the Essence of Your Home

 - Bed room / Dressing room: Where do you check the outfit for the day?
 That's right, in front of the bedroom mirror.
 That’s why it’s also important that it has a sufficient size to mirror your entire length.
 The Georg lean-on mirror by Skagerak has a high-quality wooden frame made of oak.
 Thanks to its slim rectangular shape, it can be placed in any room.

-Whether antique, oval, or modern: You would like to buy your design mirror online?
+Whether antique, oval, or modern, no matter which mirror design you prefer: If you would like to buy your design mirror online, you’re at the right address.
 Let us send you your favorite one to your home, comfortably within a few working days!